declanthompson/declanthompson.github.io/content/home/posts.md

 ---
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: pages
+widget: collection

 # This file represents a page section.
 headless: true
-active: false
+active: true

 # Order that this section appears on the page.
-weight: 60
+weight: 25

-title: Recent Posts
+title: Recent posts
 subtitle:

+url: blogs

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: post
+  page_type: blog
   # Choose how many pages you would like to display (0 = all pages)
-  count: 5
+  count: 3
   # Filter on criteria
   filters:
     author: ""